intel/cm-compiler/llvm/docs/AMDGPUUsage.rst

 DWARF
 -----

-Standard DWARF Version 2 sections can be generated.
+Standard DWARF [DWARF]_ Version 2 sections can be generated.
 These contain information that maps the code object executable code and data to the source language constructs.
 It can be used by tools such as debuggers and profilers.